JinYSun/D-GCAN/README.md

 # Usage

-If you want to make the prediction of druglikeness of unknown molecule, please put the molecule's SMILES files in to data directory and run preprocess.py and D-gat.py
+If you want to make the prediction of druglikeness of unknown molecule, please put the molecule's SMILES files in to data directory and run `<addr>`https://github.com/JinyuSun-csu/D-GAT/blob/main/model/D-GAT.py